1centecosistem/NFTs-Marketplace/README.md

-# NFTs-Marketplace
+# X- Market NFTs
 In this system the user will be able to market their NFTs from our ecosystem.
+Users will be able to trade their NFTs solely with the XCent cryptocurrency.
-SYSTEM IN DEVELOPMENT
+SYSTEM IN DEVELOPMENT.